2023 Amstel Gold Race (women's race): Summary

 An early break was caught prior to the start of the finishing circuit.
-On the first descent of the Geulhemmerberg, Lucinda Brand (Trek–Segafredo) and Sabrina Stultiens (Liv Racing TeqFind) attacked, eventually gaining two minutes over the peloton.
+On the first descent of the Geulhemmerberg, Lucinda Brand (Trek–Segafredo) and Sabrina Stultiens attacked, eventually gaining two minutes over the peloton.
 Various riders in the peloton attempted attacks, and with two laps of the finishing circuit remaining, the gap to Brand and Stultiens was around 30 seconds.
 With around 20 kilometres to go, they were caught by the peloton.

 Entering the final lap, a multitude of contenders attempted attacks to escape the peloton - such as from Kristen Faulkner (Team Jayco–AlUla), Mischa Bredewold (SD Worx), Soraya Paladin (Canyon–SRAM) and Grace Brown (FDJ–Suez).
 At the bottom of the final ascent of the Cauberg, Brown and Paladin had a 10 second lead over the peloton.
 However a strong pace from Liane Lippert (Movistar Team) bridged the gap, bringing key contenders to the top of the climb.
 At the top of the Cauberg, Demi Vollering (SD Worx) attacked and went solo.
 Lippert and others looked around for assistance to chase, however riders were discouraged given that Vollering's teammate Lotte Kopecky was with them.

 Vollering therefore won the race by 8 seconds, with Kopecky winning the sprint for second place - making it a 1-2 finish for SD Worx.
 It was Vollering's first win at Amstel Gold, and her second win of the season following victory at Strade Bianche Donne.
 Kopecky retained the UCI Women's World Tour leaders jersey.